h-terao/muli/README.md

 ```

 Furthermore, you can register short names and help messages of options via docstrings.
-For example, the following docstring add a short name `-th` and a help message `A threshold parameter.` for threshold.
+For example, the following docstring adds a short name `-th` and a help message `A threshold parameter.` for threshold.

 ```python
 def filter(self, x, threshold: float = 0.5):
     """